0xPhaze/ERC721M/README.md

 ERC721MLockable (now simply ERC721M) is adapted from the original ERC721M to be more general and simpler.
 Extending the idea of ERC721A it allows for cheap and efficient locking.
-This can be applied for staking or bridgeing NFTs to other chains (see extensions).
+This can be applied for staking or bridging NFTs to other chains (see extensions).

 Thus far, it has the cheapest gas costs when it comes to "minting and staking" directly.
 The idea was first introduced in the [Mad Mouse Circus NFT](https://etherscan.io/address/0x3ad30c5e2985e960e89f4a28efc91ba73e104b77#code) project.